chgenly/mico-wwvb/README.md

 to automatically set the time on radio synchronized clocks and wristwatches where the regular [WWVB] signal isn’t available.
 The system acquires the correct time via GPS.

+If you are interested in building a WWVB transmitter, I recommend you look at [pico wwvb](https://github.com/chgenly/pico-wwwvb).
+It's much cheaper to build, and a lot less work.

 ![alt text](images/schematic.png)

 ![alt text](images/board.png)